Sergiu Nicolaescu: Politician

 Nicolaescu started his political career during the 1989 Romanian Revolution.
 At the time the Revolution took place he was very well known and respected for his films, in Romania.
 He participated actively at the Romanian Revolution and his appearance and speech during the Revolution brought about coherence and clarity to the people who listened.
 In December 1989 he was received with a standing ovation (his name) from the crowd of hundreds of thousands of Romanians gathered in the heart of Bucharest after Nicolae Ceaușescu left power on 22 December 1989.
 He called for calm, and asked the crowd to listen to and support Ion Iliescu.
-Nicolaescu went on to play an important political role during the Revolution and was elected to the Romanian Senate in 1992 as a member of the Romanian Social Democratic Party.
+A protégé of Ion Iliescu, Nicolaescu went on to play an important political role during the Revolution and was elected to the Romanian Senate in 1992 as a member of the Romanian Social Democratic Party.
 He left the party in April 2011, and then rejoined it after only two days.

 In 2005 Nicolaescu declared in an interview that he was not happy with his decision of going into politics.
 He felt that the politics took too much from his precious time and because of that he was not able to do as many films as before the Revolution.